nunorecruits/sourcing-copilot/README.md

 # Sourcing Copilot

-**AI-powered candidate scoring for recruiters — built directly into LinkedIn.**
+**AI-powered candidate sourcing copilot for recruiters — built directly into LinkedIn.**

 Score LinkedIn profiles against your Ideal Candidate Profile, draft personalised outreach, and manage candidate shortlists — all from a Chrome side panel without leaving the page.